jbatson5/SCALE-test/docs/MAVRIC.rst

 The results for all six neutron cases, each using their own importance map and biased source, are shown in :numref:`MAVRIC-final`.

-The point of this example is to show that MAVRIC using CADIS gets the right answer much faster than the analog calculations.
+This example shows that MAVRIC using CADIS obtains the correct answer much faster than the analog calculations.
 This is shown with a comparison to the results from the analog Monaco and SAS4 calculations, all of which are listed in :numref:`MAVRIC-CADIS-results`.

-To account for the time it takes to achieve a given level of uncertainties, the calculation figure-of-merit (FOM=1/time/(relative uncertainty)\ :sup:`2`) can be calculated for each of the codes.
+To account for the time it takes to achieve a given level of uncertainties, the calculation figure-of-merit---FOM=1/time/(relative uncertainty)\ :sup:`2`---can be calculated for each of the codes.
 The ratios of each code FOM to the FOM of analog Monaco (speedup) are listed in :numref:`figure-of-merit` to show how much faster MAVRIC and SAS4 are compared to analog Monaco.
 The FOMs for MAVRIC include the Denovo calculation times.